P.M. Dawn: Jesus Wept and DJ Minutemix's arrest

-Prince Be's declining health and Doc G. stealing the trademark
+Prince Be's declining health

 Prince Be suffered a massive stroke in early 2005 that left him paralyzed on the left side of his body.
 Undeterred, P.M.
 Dawn appeared on NBC's Hit Me, Baby, One More Time show, performing "Set Adrift on Memory Bliss", and covered Puddle of Mudd's "Blurry".
-Despite Prince Be still suffering stroke, they beat Animotion, Missing Persons, Juice Newton and Shannon to claim the $20,000 charitable prize, which they contributed to the Juvenile Diabetes Research Foundation, as Prince Be was a diabetic.
+Despite Prince Be still suffering symptoms, they beat Animotion, Missing Persons, Juice Newton and Shannon to claim the $20,000 charitable prize, which they contributed to the Juvenile Diabetes Research Foundation, as Prince Be was a diabetic.

 Following their appearance on Hit Me, Baby, One More Time, Minutemix left the group due to internal differences.
 This led to the introduction of the Cordes brothers' paternal first cousin, Gregory Lewis Carr II, known by his stage name Doc.
 G (also known as 'Dr. Giggles').
-Seeing his potential money opportunities performing as P.M.
-Dawn, Doc G. blatantly stole the trademark performing rights of P.M.
+Amid trademark and artistic criticism, Doc.
+G continues to perform as P.M.
 Dawn.
-He sees an opportunity to take advantage of Prince Be's condition and is currently putting out music that is not consistent with the group's original ideals and production level.

-On June 17, 2016, Prince Be died from renal disease, caused by complications of diabetes, at the age of 46 at a hospital in Neptune City, New Jersey.
-On April 6, 2018, Doc G. hired music producer K-R.O.K. as the new member of P.M.
+On June 17, 2016, Prince Be died from kidney disease, caused by complications of diabetes, at the age of 46 at a hospital in Neptune City, New Jersey.
+On April 6, 2018, Doc.
+G hired music producer K-R.O.K. as the new member of P.M.
 Dawn.

 Legacy

-On April 3, 2022, one of the Unsung documentary episode, highlighting the story of P.M.
+On April 3, 2022, one of the Unsung documentary episodes, highlighting the story of P.M.
 Dawn, premiered on TV One.